 Garnet Engagement Rings

-If you’re considering a diamond alternative, like a Garnet, for the center stone of your engagement ring, we would advise against it.
+If you’re considering a diamond alternative, like a garnet, for the center stone of your engagement ring, we would advise against it.
 The reason is, although more affordable than a lab-grown diamond or a ruby, Garnets are a softer gemstone.
-If you plan on wearing your engagement ring daily, you’ll need a gemstone that can stand up to daily wear.
+If you plan on wearing your ring daily, you’ll need a gemstone that can stand up to daily wear.
+The garnet stone would also pair beautifully with a variety of metals, though yellow gold tends to be the most popular.
+You may sometimes see garnets in signet rings, which are typically yellow gold.

-If you still want a diamond alternative that looks like a Garnet, we would recommend the ruby.
+If you still want a diamond alternative that looks like a garnet, we would recommend the ruby.
 The ruby has a hardness of 9 and is much more durable than the garnet.
 The downside is that rubies are more expensive and rare.
+If you’re looking for something that is more pink than red, you might want to look into the light pink rose quartz.
+It’s even more affordable, too.

 How To Care For Garnet